Own IT. Secure IT. Protect IT.

 In the Community

-- Display a NCSAM poster in your community center or religious institution.
+- Display the NCSAM logo in your community center or religious institution.
 Download the poster here.

 - Include information about NCSAM in your community newsletter.
-Highlight one or more of the themes and/or our shared responsibility to secure the internet.
-You can use information from the NCSAM “About” page in the email.
+Highlight Own IT.
+Secure IT.
+Protect IT. and some of the key calls to action.
+You can use information from the NCSAM About page in the email.

 - Talk to community members about best security practices for email, social media and/or online transactions.
-Highlight STOP.
-THINK.
-CONNECT.™ tips and advice.
+Highlight the key issues included in this year’s theme.